 5. Generate and store state parameter

-With this structure, the AI could propose precise, security-focused code that aligned with our architecture and project standards.
-For instance, here’s a simplified excerpt of the code it proposed for PKCE parameter generation:
+6. Return authorization URL with stateGiven that structure, the AI could propose precise, security-focused code that fitted our architecture and standards.
+Here is a simplified excerpt of the code it proposed for PKCE parameter generation:

 import (